Course Introduction to Programming

 */

-Before you continue reading, we recommend that you try to perform this task by yourself.
-In case you don't succeed, see below a way to do it:
+Before proceeding with the reading, we recommend that you try to perform this task on your own.
+If you can't, here is one way to do it:

 #include <stdio.h>